ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 # Deploy from Red Hat Marketplace
 {: #deploy-ocp-rhm}

 The Red Hat Marketplace can be used to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 operator onto a Kubernetes cluster on OpenShift Container Platform 4.6+.
-This operator deploys instances of the certificate authority (CA), peer, ordering nodes and the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console that uses to manage the blockchain components on your network.
+This operator deploys instances of the certificate authority (CA), peer, ordering nodes and the Fabric Operations Console that uses to manage the blockchain components on your network.
 This deployment option is available for OpenShift clusters that are running in {{site.data.keyword.cloud_notm}} or your cloud.
 {: shortdesc}

 ## What is the Red Hat Marketplace?